blockchyp/developer-docs/docs/rest-api/terminal/index.rst

       // name of the terminal - optional "terminalName":"Desk Terminal",

+      // puts the terminal directly in keyed entry mode
+      // typically used for handling phone transactions (MOTO) "manual": false,

+      // if you want the signature image returned with the response, specify
+      // the image format you want here
+      "sigFormat": "png|jpg|gif",

+      // optional max width images should be scaled to "sigWidth": 600,

       // ISO three character currency code, optional, defaults to USD "currencyCode": "USD",